 Make sure to bookmark this page to find it in the future easily, or whatever is the normal thing to do in 2020.

 What is the purpose with this tool?

-While it may not seem important to take the necessary precautions and document things as per the RRP standard, we do encourage you to do it.
-The EPA may just start digging around one of those jobs you did a long time ago, and all of a sudden want to see documentation for something that you even forgot that you did.
+It may not seem important to take the necessary precautions and document things as per the RRP standard.
+We encourage you to do so.
+The EPA may start digging around one of those jobs you did a long time ago.
+Suddenly, you want to see the documentation for something that you even forgot that you did.